CST495-Roberto-Isaac-Brandon/CST495-Project/README.md

 The following **required** user stories are complete:
 - [x] User can create account and login.
 - [x] User can view map.
-- [X] User location is on the map.
+- [x] User location is on the map.
-- [X] User location radius is zoomed in.
+- [x] User location radius is zoomed in.
-- [ ] User can take picture.
+- [x] User can take picture.
+- [x] User can add a post as a pin.

+The following **stretch** user stories are implemented:
 - [ ] User's picture pinned automatically on map.
-- [ ] User can add a post as a pin.

-The following **stretch** user stories are implemented:

 - [ ] User can click on pin point to view details.
 - [ ] Users can rated pins.
 - [ ] Users can comment on pins.